mauricio-gamboa/phone-catalog/README.md

 ### Start the client app

-* Run `cd phone-catalog-app` to get into the app's folder.
+* Navigate to the `phone-catalog` folder in your terminal.
 * Run `cd clientapp` to get into the client app's folder.
 * Run `npm install` to install the dependencies.
 * Run `ng serve` to start the client application.